dnotes/hiddenwords/README.md

     * Better fonts for presentation
     * Font choices
     * Themes with background images
-    * Fix numbers on list TOC so that text begins at the same place
     * Fix section/number heading display on read (including mobile)
     * Fix section/number heading display on individual pages
     * Fix spacing for section headers